figglewatts/CMRoguelike/README.md

 # CMRoguelike

-A Roguelike made in 42 hours for Chelmsford Makerspace's CMJam.
+A Roguelike made in 42 hours (originally) for Chelmsford Makerspace's CMJam.
 See: <a href="http://gamejam.cmspace.org">gamejam.cmspace.org</a>.
+I'm now updating it regularly to make it into a fully-fledged Roguelike.

 ---